garrettsutula/aws-solutions-architect-associate-notes/notes/storage-gateway.md

 ## Tape Gateway
 ![tape gateway](../img/Tape%20Gateway.svg)
 Offers durable, cost-effective data archival solution in the AWS Cloud.
 VTL interface lets you use your existing tape-based backup application infrastructure to store data on virtual tape cartridges that you create on your tape gateway.

+Archived tapes are stored in S3 Glacier or S3 Glacier Deep Archive

 Supported by NetBackup, Backup Exec, Veeam, etc.